repobee/repobee-feedback/README.md

 rest the body.
 The `issue-feedback` command looks for issue files called `<STUDENT_REPO_NAME>.md`, and opens them in the respective student repos.

+Alternatively, you can also use a special file format to put all issues into the same file, see [The multi issues file](#the-multi-issues-file).

 > **Important:** This plugin is still in very early stages and may change
 > considerably over the coming weeks.